glts/vim-textobj-comment/README.markdown

 textobj-comment
 ===============

-This Vim plugin provides text objects for comments.
+This Vim plugin provides text objects for comments, available in Visual and Operator-pending mode.

-`ac` selects a comment including the comment delimiters and `ic` selects just the comment content.
-(There's also a third text object, `aC`, which selects a comment including trailing or leading whitespace.)
-These mappings are available in Visual and Operator-pending mode.
+* `ac` selects a comment including the comment delimiters
+* `ic` selects just the comment content
+* `iC` selects a comment including trailing or leading whitespace.
+* `aC` selects a comment including adjacent ones only separated by an empty or whitespace-only line.

 This plugin uses the `'comments'` and `'commentstring'` settings to determine what a comment looks like for a given filetype.
 It works with